koji-project/koji/docs/source/kojid_conf.rst

    oz_install_timeout=7200
       Install timeout in seconds for image build.
-Default value is 0, which means using the number in ``/etc/oz/oz.cfg``, supported since oz-0.16.0.
+Default value is 0, which means using the number in ``/etc/oz/oz.cfg``.
+Supported since oz-0.16.0.

    use_createrepo_c=False
       Use ``createrepo_c`` rather than ``createrepo`` command.
 There is